SUPPORTING PUPILS AT SCHOOL WITH MEDICAL CONDITIONS POLICY

 Staff training and support:

 Hebden Bridge School will provide the following support to all staff involved in supporting

 pupils with medical needs:

 Any member of school staff providing support to a pupil with medical needs will

 receive suitable training.
 Staff training needs will be identified during the

-development or review of the pupils IHCP.
+development or review of the pupils EHCP.
 Staff who already have some

 knowledge of the specific support needed by a child with a medical condition may

 Staff who provide support to pupils with medical conditions will, when possible,

 be included in the meetings where this is discussed.